Complete Salary Management Guide: 2026

 Artificial Intelligence and Payroll Automation

-In 2026, artificial intelligence is making its way into payroll management at several levels.
+In 2026, artificial intelligence is entering payroll management at several levels.
 Next-generation payroll software offers AI features to:

 - Automatically detect anomalies in payslips before validation (salary discrepancies, inconsistent contributions, missing bonuses).

-- Generate cost simulations for recruitment or amendment negotiations.
+- Generate simulations of salary costs for recruitment or amendment negotiations.

-- Automate contract drafting: tools allow production of documents compliant with applicable collective agreements in seconds.
+- Automate contract drafting: tools such as the AI contract generator allow you to produce documents compliant with the applicable collective agreement in seconds.

-The growth of cross-border remote work complicates payroll management for many companies.
-An employee residing in Belgium or Germany but working for a French company may be subject to different social contribution rules depending on applicable bilateral agreements and EU Regulation 883/2004 on coordination of social security systems.
+The development of cross-border telework complicates payroll management for many companies.
+An employee living in Belgium or Germany but working for a French company may be subject to different social contribution rules depending on applicable bilateral agreements and EU Regulation 883/2004 on the coordination of social security systems.

-Since 1 July 2023, a European framework agreement allows cross-border remote workers to remain affiliated with their employer's social security system under certain conditions (remote work < 50% of working time).
-In 2026, this agreement has been extended and its practical arrangements must be integrated into payroll tools for affected companies.
+Since 1 July 2023, a European framework agreement allows cross-border teleworkers to remain affiliated with their employer's social security system under certain conditions (remote work < 50% of working time).
+In 2026, this agreement has been extended and its practical arrangements must be integrated into the payroll tools of affected companies.

 Personal Data Protection and Payroll: GDPR in Practice

-Payroll data are by nature personal data in the broad sense, and some (sick leave, disability, family status) constitute particularly protected data.
-In 2026, CNIL checks on HR practices have intensified.
+Payroll data is by nature personal data in the broad sense, and for some (sick leave, disability, family status) particularly protected data.
+In 2026, CNIL checks of HR practices have intensified.
 Key obligations:

-- Appoint a DPO if the volume of data processed justifies it.
+- Appoint a Data Protection Officer if the volume of data processed justifies it.

-- Limit access to payroll data to authorised persons only (minimisation principle).
+- Limit access to payroll data to authorised persons only (data minimisation principle).

 - Delete data at the end of legal retention periods.

-- Secure data transfers to external service providers (outsourced payroll firm, software publisher).
+- Secure data transfers to external service providers (outsourced payroll firm, software editor).

-For more on this topic, consult our guide which also covers traceability, integrity and non-repudiation concepts essential to HR document compliance.
+To deepen this topic, consult our electronic signature glossary which also covers the concepts of traceability, integrity and non-repudiation essential to HR documentary compliance.

 Legal Framework Applicable to Salary Management in 2026

-Salary management operates within a comprehensive legal framework, combining national labour law and European regulations.
+Salary management operates within a dense legal framework, combining national employment law and European regulations.

-Articles L.3241-1 to L.3245-2 of the Labour Code set out the rules for salary payment: mandatory monthly frequency for employees, prescription period for salary claims (3 years from the day the employee became aware of the fact giving rise to the claim), and obligation to provide a payslip.
-Article L.3243-2 has permitted payslip dematerialisation since 2016, subject to the employee's right of objection.
-Article R.3243-1 defines the mandatory items on a simplified payslip, a list simplified by decree of 25 February 2016.
+Articles L.3241-1 to L.3245-2 of the Employment Code set out the rules for salary payment: monthly frequency (mandatory for employees), prescription period for wage claims (3 years from the day the employee became aware of the triggering fact), and obligation to provide a payslip.
+Article L.3243-2 authorises payslip dematerialisation since 2016, subject to the employee's right to object.
+Article R.3243-1 defines the mandatory items of the simplified payslip, the list of which was simplified by the decree of 25 February 2016.

-The legal value of HR documents signed electronically rests on article 1366 of the Civil Code, which recognises electronic writing with the same probative force as paper writing subject to identification of the author and document integrity.
-Article 1367 clarifies the conditions for reliable electronic signature.
-At European level, Regulation eIDAS 910/2014 (and its revised version eIDAS 2.0, EU Regulation 2024/1183 in force since May 2024) defines three signature levels: simple (SES), advanced (AdES) and qualified (QES).
+The legal value of HR documents signed electronically is based on article 1366 of the Civil Code, which gives electronic written documents the same probative force as paper documents provided the author is identified and the document's integrity is assured.
+Article 1367 specifies the conditions for a reliable electronic signature.
+At the European level, Regulation eIDAS 910/2014 (and its revised version eIDAS 2.0, EU Regulation 2024/1183 in force since May 2024) defines three signature levels: simple (SES), advanced (AdES) and qualified (QES).
 Only qualified signature benefits from an irrebuttable presumption of reliability.
 For employment contracts, advanced electronic signature compliant with ETSI EN 319 132 (XAdES) or ETSI EN 319 122 (CAdES) standards is generally sufficient.

 GDPR and Protection of Employee Data

-EU Regulation 2016/679 (GDPR) applies fully to data processing in the payroll context.
-Health data (sick leave, workplace accidents) constitute sensitive data under article 9 GDPR, whose processing is subject to strict conditions.
-The legal basis for payroll data processing is legal obligation (art.
-6.1.c GDPR) and performance of the employment contract (art.
+Regulation EU 2016/679 (GDPR) applies fully to data processing in the payroll context.
+Health data (sick leave, workplace accidents) constitutes sensitive data under article 9 GDPR, the processing of which is subject to strict conditions.
+The legal basis for processing payroll data is a legal obligation (art.
+6.1.c GDPR) and the performance of the employment contract (art.
 6.1.b).
-CNIL recommends pseudonymisation of data during transfers to external service providers.
+The CNIL recommends pseudonymisation of data when transferring to external service providers.

 Cybersecurity and NIS2 Directive

-The NIS2 Directive (EU 2022/2555), transposed into French law by the Act of 1 October 2024, imposes enhanced cybersecurity obligations on essential and important entities.
-Publishers of payroll software classified as critical digital service providers must now notify any significant security incident to ANSSI within 24 hours.
-For user companies, choosing a payroll or electronic signature provider with certification (ANSSI qualification, ISO 27001 certification) becomes a compliance and risk management imperative.
+The NIS2 Directive (EU 2022/2555), transposed into French law by the Act of 1 October 2024, imposes strengthened cybersecurity obligations on essential and important entities.
+Payroll software editors classified as critical digital service providers must now report any significant security incident to ANSSI within 24 hours.
+For user companies, choosing a payroll or electronic signature provider that is certified (ANSSI qualification, ISO 27001 certification) becomes an imperative for compliance and risk management.

-Any failure to comply with payroll obligations exposes the employer to civil sanctions (condemnation to pay amounts due with legal interest), criminal penalties (concealed work, art.
-L.8221-1 et seq. of the Labour Code, subject to 3 years imprisonment and €45,000 fine for an individual) and administrative action (URSSAF adjustment, DSN penalties).
+Any breach of payroll obligations exposes the employer to civil sanctions (condemnation to payment of sums owed with legal interest), criminal penalties (undeclared work, art.
+L.8221-1 et seq. of the Employment Code, punishable by up to 3 years' imprisonment and €45,000 fine for a natural person) and administrative penalties (URSSAF assessment, DSN penalties).

-Scenario 1: A 85-Person Industrial SME Automates Its Payroll-Signature Chain
+Scenario 1: An 85-Employee Industrial SME Automates its Payroll-Signature Chain

-An industrial SME managing approximately 85 employees (including shift workers and managers on fixed-day arrangements) faced considerable administrative burden: manual printing and distribution of payslips, paper signature of amendments, time-consuming follow-up to recover signed documents.
-Monthly payroll processing involved two people for 4 full days.
+An industrial SME with approximately 85 employees (including shift operators in 3x8 shifts and executives on fixed-day contracts) faced considerable administrative burden: manual printing and distribution of payslips, paper signature of amendments, time-consuming follow-ups to recover signed documents.
+Monthly payroll processing required two people for 4 full days.

-By deploying an HRIS integrating payslip dematerialisation and an advanced electronic signature solution compliant with eIDAS, the SME reduced the payroll processing cycle from 4 days to 1.5 days per month (-62%).
-The rate of signed document returns within 24 hours rose from 34% to 91%.
-Annual cost of printing and postage for HR documents was reduced by approximately €4,200 per year.
-The DSN is now submitted error-free thanks to automatic checks integrated into the software.
+By deploying an HRIS incorporating payslip dematerialisation and an advanced electronic signature solution compliant with eIDAS, the SME reduced the payroll cycle from 4 days to 1.5 days per month (-62%).
+The rate of document returns signed within 24 hours rose from 34% to 91%.
+The annual cost of printing and posting HR documents was reduced by approximately €4,200 per year.
+The DSN is now submitted without errors thanks to automatic checks built into the software.

-Scenario 2: A Group of Medico-Social Establishments Secures Its Replacement Contracts
+Scenario 2: A Healthcare and Social Care Facility Group Secures its Temporary Replacement Contracts

-A medico-social group of approximately 600 employees (care assistants, nurses, administrative staff) subject to the medico-social sector collective agreement (BASS) had to manage numerous fixed-term replacement contracts, often concluded urgently to cover absences.
-Paper signature in emergencies created legal risks (unsigned contracts before taking up post, disputes over remuneration conditions).
+A healthcare and social care group with approximately 600 employees (nursing assistants, nurses, administrative staff) subject to the healthcare and social care collective agreement (BASS) had to manage numerous fixed-term temporary replacement contracts, often concluded urgently to cover absences.
+Paper signature in emergencies created legal risks (unsigned contracts before work begins, disputes over remuneration terms).

-By adopting a workflow of electronic signature integrated into their payroll software, the group can now send a fixed-term replacement contract to an employee from a smartphone in less than 5 minutes.
+By adopting an electronic signature workflow integrated with their payroll software, the group can now send a temporary replacement contract to the employee via smartphone in less than 5 minutes.
 The employee signs from their phone before starting work.
-All documents are automatically archived with timestamped audit trail.
-The rate of employment tribunal disputes relating to replacement contracts has fallen by 70% in 18 months.
+All documents are automatically archived with a time-stamped audit trail.
+The rate of employment tribunal disputes related to temporary replacement contracts fell by 70% within 18 months.
 GDPR compliance is ensured by hosting data on certified infrastructure located in France.

-Scenario 3: An Accounting Firm Optimises Outsourced Payroll Management for Its SME Clients
+Scenario 3: An Accounting Firm Optimises Outsourced Payroll Management for its Micro-Business Clients

-An accounting firm managing outsourced payroll for about forty SME clients (between 1 and 20 employees each) processed approximately 480 payslips per month.
-Communication with client managers to validate payroll variables (bonuses, overtime, absences) took place by email and telephone, generating time-consuming back-and-forth and risk of errors.
+An accounting firm managing outsourced payroll for about forty micro-business clients (between 1 and 20 employees each) processed approximately 480 payslips per month.
+Communication with client managers to validate payroll variables (bonuses, overtime, absences) was done by email and telephone, creating time-consuming back-and-forth and risks of error.

-By implementing a collaborative platform integrated with electronic signature for validating payroll variables and issuing payslips, the firm reduced the time spent collecting variable information by 40%.
-Client managers validate payroll items via a secure interface and receive final payslips digitally signed.
-The firm was able to absorb 15% more clients without increasing headcount, whilst improving customer satisfaction as measured by NPS.
+By implementing a collaborative platform integrated with electronic signature for validating payroll variables and delivering payslips, the firm reduced variable data collection time by 40%.
+Client managers validate payroll items via a secure interface and receive signed final payslips digitally.
+The firm was able to absorb 15% more clients without increasing headcount, whilst improving client satisfaction as measured by NPS.

 Conclusion

-Salary management in 2026 is no longer merely an administrative function: it is a strategic lever for compliance, HR performance and employer attractiveness.
-Between mastering social contributions, payslip dematerialisation, integration of electronic signature for contractual documents and protection of personal data, the stakes are considerable for all company sizes.
+Salary management in 2026 is no longer just an administrative function: it is a strategic lever for compliance, HR performance and employer attractiveness.
+Between mastering social contributions, dematerialising the payslip, integrating electronic signature for contractual documents and protecting personal data, the stakes are considerable for businesses of all sizes.

-Certyneo allows you to digitalise all your HR documentary processes with electronic signature solutions compliant with eIDAS, secure and simple to deploy.
-Whether you are an HR Director, payroll manager or SME/SMI manager, our platform adapts to your operational reality.
+Certyneo enables you to digitalise all your HR document processes with eIDAS-compliant electronic signature solutions that are secure and simple to deploy.
+Whether you are an HR director, payroll manager or director of a micro-business, SME or small-to-medium enterprise, our platform adapts to your operational reality.

-👉 Book a demo or explore our pricing to find the formula suited to your document volume.
+👉 Discover our HR solutions on Certyneo or compare our pricing offers to find the package suited to your document volume.
 Start transforming your salary management into a competitive advantage today.

 Try Certyneo for free